Pan Seared Steak: Best Way To Cook

 Once the steak is in the hot cast iron skillet, resist the urge to move it around too much.
 Allow it to sear undisturbed for 2 to 4 minutes, depending on the thickness of the steak and your desired level of doneness.
 This initial sear is crucial for developing that coveted crust and locking in the juices.

-Flipping the steak over
+Flipping the pan seared steak over

 After the initial sear, use tongs or a spatula to flip the steak over.
 You should notice a beautiful, caramelized crust forming on the seared side.
 If the steak seems to be sticking to the pan, gently nudge it with your tongs or spatula until it releases.
 Once flipped, sear the other side for an additional 2 to 4 minutes.